ToadAid/toadaid-mirror/lore-scrolls/TOBY_R001_LoreGuardianExpansionGoals.md

 ### 1. 🗺️ **Memory Map of Named Users**

-* Track users who introduce themselves (e.g. Tommy, Natsuki)
+* Track users who introduce themselves (e.g. Toby, Natsuki)
 * Assign symbolic tags like "Holds the Leaf" or "Student of Silence"
 * Retrieve past scrolls or memories linked to their identity